A Step-by-Step Guide to Selling to & Winning Business from Large Corporations

 I’ve operated out of leads before, and I have to admit that I hate operating out of leads.
 That’s because trying to win sales just through one or two contacts doesn’t really cut it anymore.

-Today’s buying systems are much more complex than the past.
+After all, today’s buying systems are much more complex than the past.
 More and more people are involved in the purchasing process, from varying departments.
 And not only that, many people change jobs every few years, so one contact may be there today and at a rival company tomorrow.

 With this approach to marketing and sales, your goal shifts from trying to find the right person to sell to; instead, you focus on understanding the account (i.e., prospect/ideal client).
 You will want to essentially profile – and build – the companies you’re reaching out to.